 Public Law 280 Training Program for Enhanced Collaborative Law Enforcement

-PL280 is nuanced and can have different applications in different states, thus it has resulted in confusion regarding jurisdiction in Indian Country.
-However, through cooperation and collaborative resource sharing, tribal and non-tribal law enforcement can work within PL280 to benefit their jurisdictions.
-This four-module curriculum is designed to provide participants with background information and tangible strategies necessary for effectively policing PL280 reservations.
+Public Law 280 Training Program for Enhanced Collaborative Law Enforcement, a module-based curriculum, provides participants with background information and tangible strategies necessary for effectively policing PL280 reservations.
+The nuances of PL280 can have varying applications in different states, resulting in confusion regarding jurisdiction in Indian Country.
+Through cooperation and collaborative resource sharing, tribal and non-tribal law enforcement can work within PL280 to benefit their jurisdictions.

 Law enforcement and tribal and non-tribal leadership state/government leadership.